 Loretta decides that she will accept a marriage proposal from the middle-aged Johnny (Danny Aiello), an old friend whom she likes but does not love.
 He doesn't seem particularly keen to make any arrangements, but she is determined to do the wedding 'properly'.
 He hurries away to the deathbed of his mother, instructing Loretta, at the last moment, to get in touch with his estranged brother Ronny (Nicholas Cage).
 Loretta does just that…

-The film is good fun, quite engrossing, if caricatured.
-The box said it would be a 'comedy', but it was mildly amusing rather than hilarious, with some comic moments.
+The film is good fun, and quite engrossing, despite being somewhat caricatured.
+The box said it would be a 'comedy', but we thought it mildly amusing rather than hilarious, with some comic moments.
 However there are also some bittersweet parts, and some quite thought-provoking scenes which are far from funny.
 We liked the almost farcical scenes of confusion and misunderstanding which develop towards the end.

 All in all, 'Moonstruck' was nicely done, the characters not too extreme or unbelievable (despite the plot being a little extreme in places) and there was a good, encouraging ending.